qir-alliance/qir-spec/README.md

-# Welcome to the QIR Specification!
+# Welcome to the QIR Specification

 The QIR specification is an effort of the [QIR Alliance](https://qir-alliance.org/).
 It defines how to represent quantum